‘Flash’ actor Ezra Miller pleads not guilty to liquor theft - NewsBreak

 BENNINGTON, Vt.
 (AP) — Ezra Miller pleaded not guilty Monday to stealing bottles of liquor from a neighbor’s home, one of a string of arrests and reports of erratic behavior by the “Flash” actor that stretch from Hawaii to Vermont.

-Miller, 30, appeared Monday with their lawyer remotely from Burlington, Vermont, for the arraignment in Bennington to felony burglary and petit larceny, a misdemeanor.
-They accepted the conditions that they not have any contact with the homeowner or go to the residence.
+Miller, 30, appeared Monday with their lawyer remotely from Burlington, Vermont, for the arraignment in Bennington on a felony burglary charge.
+They agreed to conditions that they not have any contact with the homeowner or go to the residence.

-“Ezra would like to acknowledge the love and support they have received from their family and friends, who continue to be a vital presence in their ongoing mental health,” Miller’s lawyer Lisa Shelkrot said by email.

-If convicted, Miller faces a maximum of 26 years in prison.
-The next hearing on the matter is scheduled for Jan.
-13.

 Vermont State Police responded to a burglary complaint in Stamford on May 1 and said they found that several bottles of alcohol had been taken from a residence while the homeowner was away.